Emmanuel Macron: Economic policy

 Pierre de Villiers, then-Chief of the General Staff of the Armies, stepped down on 19 July 2017 following a confrontation with Macron.
 De Villiers cited the military budget cut of €850 million as the main reason he was stepping down.
 Le Monde later reported that De Villiers told a parliamentary group, "I will not let myself be fucked like this."
 Macron named François Lecointre as De Villiers' replacement.

 Macron's government presented its first budget on 27 September, the terms of which reduced taxes as well as spending to bring the public deficit in line with the EU's fiscal rules.
 The budget replaced the wealth tax with one targeting real estate, fulfilling Macron's campaign pledge to scrap the wealth tax.
 Before it was replaced, the tax collected up to 1.5% of the wealth of French residents whose global worth exceeded €1.3m.

-In February 2017, Macron announced a plan to offer voluntary redundancy in an attempt to further cut jobs from the French civil service.
-In December 2019, Macron informed that he would scrap the 20th-century pension system and introduce a single nations pension system managed by the state.
-In January 2020, after weeks of public transport shutdown and vandalization across Paris against the new pension plan, Macron compromised on the plan by revising the retirement age.
+In February 2018, Macron announced a plan to offer voluntary redundancy in an attempt to further cut jobs from the French civil service.

+In December 2019, Macron announced that he would scrap the 20th-century pension system and introduce a single national pension system managed by the state.
+In January 2020, after weeks of public transport shutdown and vandalism across Paris against the new pension plan, Macron compromised on the plan by revising the retirement age.
 In February, the pension overhaul was adopted by decree using Article 49 of the French constitution.
+However, on 16 March 2020, Macron announced that the draft legislation would be pulled as France went into lockdown to slow the spread of COVID-19.

 Terrorism

 In July 2017, the Senate approved its first reading of a controversial bill with stricter anti-terror laws, a campaign pledge of Macron.
-The National Assembly voted on 3 October to pass the bill 415–127, with 19 abstentions.
+The National Assembly voted on 3 October to pass bill 415–127, with 19 abstentions.
 Interior Minister Gérard Collomb described France as being "still in a state of war" ahead of the vote, with the 1 October Marseille stabbing having taken place two days prior.
 The Senate then passed the bill on its second reading by a 244–22 margin on 18 October.
-Later that day Macron stated that 13 terror plots had been foiled since 2017 began.
+Later that day Macron stated that 13 terror plots had been foiled since early 2017.
 The law replaced the state of emergency in France and made some of its provisions permanent.